cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 *** { @unit = "", @title = "Get Help", @reading, @foldout  }

-# Understand You're Not Alone
+# Need Help?
+You're Not Alone

 You will get stuck.
 A lot.
 Your instructor and classmates are here to help.